-- You can feature a child on any (or all!) of the five stations listed. - The county authorization form completed by the county is good for one year. - You can ask any PAE coordinator about opportunities to do a virtual TV taping.
+- You can feature a child on any of the three stations listed. - The county authorization form completed by the county is good for one year. - You can ask any PAE coordinator about opportunities to do a virtual TV taping.

-Other Waiting Child Television Segments
+TIP/TECHNIQUE #12 Other Waiting Child Television Segments